diffusiondata/diffusion-rest-adapter/README.md

 ### adapter

 The `adapter` module is more suitable for embedding the adapter in other applications.
-It expects to be notified of changes to the model.
+It expects to be notified of changes to the model instead of reading from the file system.

 ### diffusion-rest-adapter-integrated-server

 The `diffusion-rest-adapter-integrated-server` module creates an integrated application server and `adapter-client`.
-It is used to deploy an instance of the Diffusion REST Adapter with a web front end as a CloudFoundry application.
+It is used to deploy an instance of the Diffusion REST Adapter with a web front end as a single executable.
+The configuration model is provided through the web interface.

+### cloudfoundry

+The `cloudfoundry` module provides an artifact that can be deployed as a CloudFoundry application.
+It deploys an instance of the `diffusion-rest-adapter-integrated-server` that connects to a [Reappt](https://www.reappt.io/) service bound to the application.
+It can be deployed to [IBM Bluemix](https://www.ibm.com/cloud-computing/bluemix/).

 ## Connecting to Diffusion